trambarhq/relaks-django-todo-example/README.md

 ## Tripping an error boundary

 The first thing that you'll see is...uh, a big error message.
-If you open the development console, you'll see that we've run into a CORS violation.
+We've run into a CORS violation.
 Django is listening at port 8000 while our app is at port 8080.
-That's not allowed unless the server sends special HTTP headers specifying that cross-origin-resource-sharing (CORS) is accessible.
+The difference in port number means the server must send HTTP headers specifically granting cross-origin access.
 We can fix that easily.
 The little hiccup actually is a useful demonstration of Relaks's ability to work with error boundary.

 [Error boundary](https://reactjs.org/docs/error-boundaries.html) is a new feature in React 16.
 When an error occurs in a component's `render()` method, React can now handle it in a structured manner (instead of just blowing up).
 Relaks extends that to asynchronous errors (a.k.a. promise rejection) encountered in `renderAsync()`.
-As indicated by the console message, the error was caused by the component `TodoList` when it tries to fetch a list of todos from Django.
+As indicated by the console message, the error was caused by the component `TodoList`, when it tries to fetch a list of todos from Django.

 ## Enabling CORS

-To enable CORS access, we need to install the middleware [django-cors-headers](https://pypi.org/project/django-cors-headers/).
-First shutdown Django then run the following command at the command line:
+To enable CORS, we need to install the middleware [django-cors-headers](https://pypi.org/project/django-cors-headers/).
+First shutdown Django then run the following command at the command prompt:

 ```sh
 pipenv install django-cors-headers